Putin Holds Trust Of 59% Of Russians - FOM Poll - UrduPoint

 In addition, 62 percent approved of Putin's work, while 24 percent disagreed.
 Another 14 percent could not say for sure.

 The poll was conducted from July 17-19 among 4,000 Russian adults.
-The margin of error does not exceed 1.9 percent.
+The margin of error does not exceed 1.